-A seminar in the study of leadership theory development.
-Includes concept information in such areas as organizational development, historical and contemporary views of leadership, power and influence, followership, ethical leadership and diversity and application to problem solving in leadership and administrative settings.
+A seminar in the study of leadership theory.
+This course is intended to provide a wide coverage of leadership theory based on sound research principles, with implications for informed practice.
+The seminar includes concept formation in such areas as organizational development, historical and contemporary views of leadership, power and influence, "followership," ethical leadership and diversity, and applications to problem solving in leadership and administrative settings.